Firestorm108/Reed-Machine/journal.md

 June 15-

 Today, I changed around the components a bit (ESP32 -> Arduino Nano) and got rid of the switch due to the rotary encoder having one built in.
 I did the routing for the PCB which took wayyy longer than expected especially with the footprints not working properly so I had like 15 errors.
 I had to manually edit the footprints but luckily it works now.
 I also completed the wiring diagram.
 After that, I designed the entire casing where I learned a lot of new things.
 I really like how the case came out, and I think it'll look cool.
 I think it needs some polishing to look a little cleaner which I will make sure to do. ![CleanShot 2025-06-15 at 17 11 57](https://github.com/user-attachments/assets/7c7c4b2f-81da-45c3-a09c-8e547b2c4976)
+I had a lot of trouble with routing especially but I'm super proud of this PCB and hope it works.
 ![CleanS![CleanShot 2025-06-15 at 22 40 53](https://github.com/user-attachments/assets/ecce8b8f-1308-4cad-9ebe-20b63bdc63df)
 hot 2025-06-15 at 17 44 24](https://github.com/user-attachments/assets/890978d0-dc56-45e4-ab0d-a94e52f04e08)
+The wiring diagram is pretty basic since mostly everything is on the PCB.

 ![CleanShot 2025-06-15 at 22 42 03](https://github.com/user-attachments/assets/d2cb34f2-5f6f-4afa-81dd-ec8380beb35d)
+The casing is pretty cool, there's a clamp on the top to hold the reed down, space in the front for the OLED, rotary encoder, and LED.
+In the back, there are vents for airflow and housing for the components with a sliding door to put the reed in.

 Time Spent: ~12 Hours